thomasflores84/DragonsOfTarkirMobileSpoiler/_posts/718-1-24-Icefall-Regent.markdown

 flavor: ""
 ---

+Flying

+When Icefall Regent enters the battlefield, tap target creature an opponent controls.
+That creature doesn't untap during its controller's uptanp step for as long as you control Icefall Regent.

 Spells your opponents cast that target Icefall Regent cost <span class="tip mana-icon mana-colorless-02" title="2 Colorless Mana">2</span> more to cast.